4 years ago by willvarfar

 While it's probably impossible for the Narcos to build a Russian-looking sub, I'm sure it'd be pretty easy for the Russians to build a Narco-looking sub.
 And the Russians have quite an incentive to do so if, as you assert, "nobody's staging ASW operations against Narco submarines."

-an hour ago by ethbr0
+4 years ago by ethbr0

 > I find it hard to believe there's anti-sub tech that can tell if a given vessel is being operated by cartel members or the Russian navy.